10 Core Elements of Modern Web Design (2023 Updated)

 - No site stands a chance if it doesn’t function flawlessly while the design is either clean, simple, striking, or just all-out spellbinding.

 Effective website elements create visual appeal and boost the overall SEO and CRO efforts, thereby supporting your marketing and revenue channels.
-While there are hundreds of design elements to choose from, a few indispensable core elements of modern web design are listed here that will escalate your visual and functional appeal.
+Here are Top 11 core elements of modern web design listed below that will escalate the visual and functional appeal of your website in 2023:

 1. Mobile-Optimized Design